 The school is set on a spacious site and has twelve large classrooms and an attached Speech and Language Unit.
 The classrooms are well appointed and all have interactive whiteboards and internet access.
 A new hall was opened in May 2011, giving the school a much needed flexible space.

 In April 2014, the school was judged to be ‘Good' by Ofsted.
 The report, which is available on the Parent View and Ofsted websites, identifies the many strengths of the school.

 Our rich, varied curriculum is full of memorable experiences that excite, stimulate and challenge our pupils.
 Pupils want to come to school, behave well and work hard.
-In recent years, we have been able to work with a number of artists who have added another dimension to our vibrant curriculum.
+We have spent quality time on ensuring that the curriculum we provide, meets the needs of all our children and helps them to become independent learners.

 Music has become a strength of the school.
-We have a school orchestra and choir.
-There are a number of opportunities to learn to play a musical instrument.
-We were delighted to receive the Artsmark Gold Award, a national award reflecting excellence in Art, Music, Drama and Dance.
+We have a school orchestra and choir, as well as many music clubs run by our dedicated staff.
+There are a number of opportunities to learn to play a musical instrument through the Music for Schools programme.

 Our ICT facilities are excellent, featuring a large suite housing 35 modern computers.
 The school has a robust wireless network enabling staff and students to make use of mobile devices such as iPads and laptops.

 There are two playgrounds and a large field which enable the school to provide a full range of winter and summer sports.
 The school teams have a consistently good record in inter-school competitions consistently winning trophies at both local and county levels.
 The school has achieved the prestigious Sport England Activemark Gold Award in recognition of our sporting excellence.